gfidelisp/Traditional_Computer_Vision/README.md

 # Evaluation of traditional computer vision
- This repository contains the evaluation of tradicional computer vision techniques for different tasks.
+ This repository contains the evaluation of traditional computer vision techniques for different tasks.